pierodn/gdevice/README.md

 - It provides `vec2`, `vec3`, `mat4`, and other types with syntax identical to GLSL.
 - Includes operator overloading and common functions like `mix`, `clamp`, and `fract`, allowing math logic to be shared or easily ported between CPU and GPU.

-### 4. Hybrid Scene Management (ECS vs. OOP)
+### 4. Scene Management
 The architecture supports both traditional and modern scene management:
 - **OOP:** A traditional Object-Oriented Scene Graph (nodes, parents, children).
 - **ECS:** A modern Entity Component System implementation.
-The current `walker` demo primarily uses the OOP approach, while the presence of ECS suggests a transition toward a more data-oriented design.
+The current `walker` demo primarily uses the OOP approach, while the transition to ECS is planned for a more data-oriented design.

 ### 5. Platform & Performance Focus
 - **Win32/C++:** Highly optimized for Windows, utilizing SSE (Streaming SIMD Extensions) for math operations and Multi-threading (`os/thread.h`).